Countly/countly-sdk-documentation/android/current.md

   <li>
     Usage 3: how many times the&nbsp;<strong>purchase</strong> event occurred +
-    <span style="font-weight:400">from which countries and application versions those purchases were made.</span>
+    <span style="font-weight: 400;">from which countries and application versions those purchases were made.</span>
   </li>
   <li>
-    Usage 4: how many times the&nbsp;<strong>purchase</strong> event occurred +&nbsp;<span style="font-weight:400">the total amount, both of which are also available, segmented into countries and application versions.</span>
+    Usage 4: how many times the&nbsp;<strong>purchase</strong> event occurred +&nbsp;<span style="font-weight: 400;">the total amount, both of which are also available, segmented into countries and application versions.</span>
   </li>
   <li>
     Usage 5: how many times the&nbsp;<strong>purchase</strong> event occurred +
-    <span style="font-weight:400">the total amount, both of which are also available, segmented into countries and application versions + the total duration of those events.</span>
+    <span style="font-weight: 400;">the total amount, both of which are also available, segmented into countries and application versions + the total duration of those events.</span>
   </li>
 </ul>
 <h3>1.
 Event key and count</h3>